jwrigh26/myapp/src/features/README.md

      Use local state for isolated UI interactions and rely on your existing ComponentStateContext for shared/global state.
    - **Utility Functions:**
      We’ll continue using your safety utilities from utils for consistency in truthy/falsey checks.

+### My Notes

+Do we need useGame

+We set carousel and workspace in game - shoudl these be created in their own realm?

+Let's find out!

+Workspace uses workspace state aka BlockItems for it's -- "Drop Zones" - Drop Zones apply useDrop

+Carousel houses BlockItems as CodeBlocks - Each Code block applies useDrag for CodeBlocks - Each Carousel maybe can house a DropZone too.

+How to know what methods to call.

+Workspace

+- placeBlock
+- removeBlock
+- reorderBlocks

+Carousel

+- placeBlock
+- removeBlock
+- onBlockDropped